wompi-co/aws-cudos-framework-deployment/README.md

 ## Cloud Formation
-CID is also provided in a form of CloudFormation telmplates.
-See detailed instuctions in the [Well Architected Labs](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/dashboards/deploy_dashboards/) site.
+CID is also provided in a form of CloudFormation templates.
+See detailed instructions in the [Well Architected Labs](https://wellarchitectedlabs.com/cost/200_labs/200_cloud_intelligence/cost-usage-report-dashboards/dashboards/deploy_dashboards/) site.

 ## Terraform
-CID offers a set of Terraform modules to deploy CUR replicaion and CID dashboards.
+CID offers a set of Terraform modules to deploy CUR replication and CID dashboards.
 These modules act as a wrapper around CloudFormation.

   1. Create a bucket for consolidating CUR [terraform-modules/cur-setup-destination/](terraform-modules/cur-setup-destination/)
   2. Create a CUR in Payer Account(s) [terraform-modules/cur-setup-source/](terraform-modules/cur-setup-source/)